Michigan Personal Injury Lawyers

 Michigan's No-Fault Insurance System

 Michigan requires drivers to carry Personal Injury Protection (PIP) insurance.
 If you're injured in a car accident in Michigan, your own insurance pays your medical bills and up to 85% of your lost wages first — regardless of who caused the crash.
 That's what "no-fault" means.
-That PIP track is separate from a third-party lawsuit against the at-fault driver — this article explains both tracks.
+That PIP track is separate from a third-party lawsuit against the at-fault driver, and our PIP priority guide explains how the medical-bill side is handled.

 If your injuries are serious, you also have the right to sue the at-fault driver for pain and suffering.
 Michigan law requires your injuries to have significantly affected your ability to live your normal life — what the statute calls "serious impairment of body function."
 A herniated disc, a traumatic brain injury, or a serious fracture typically qualifies.
 Soft tissue sprains often don't.
 Knowing where your injury falls matters before you decide how to proceed.